ketulmehta13/ketulmehta13/README.md

 - 📚 Learning Goals **Data Structures and Algorithms, Software Development**

-- 🌟 Collaborate I enjoy coding, exploring emerging tech, and collaborating on innovative solutions.
+- 📄 Exploring : I enjoy coding, exploring emerging tech, and collaborating on innovative solutions , and building things that make difference.

-- 📄 Exploring **AI/ML**

 - 📫 How to reach me **ketulmehta13@gmail.com**